erandime/Customer-Churn-Prediction/README.md

 ### 3.3 Hyperparameter Tuning

 To enhance model performance, ‘RandomizedSearchCV’ was used for hyperparameter tuning.
-This method efficiently samples hyperparameter combinations from predefined ranges to balance exploration and computational efficiency ​(Bergstra and Bengio, 2012)​.
+This method efficiently samples hyperparameter combinations from predefined ranges to balance exploration and computational efficiency​.

 ### 3.4 Final Model